Learning and Teaching Research Collaborations

 - Disseminating your findings within the institution and possibly beyond

 What type of topic can I choose?

-You can choose to carry out a project on any aspect of the learning and teaching or student experience.
+You can choose to carry out a project on any aspect of the student experience.
 You should think about how this topic can improve or explore the learning and teaching of students at the University of Westminster.
-For inspiration, you can see past projects here.
+For inspiration, view past projects.